t-arn/spectre_app/test/pyPlayground/_readme.txt

    in the built-in help
 3. Exit pyPlayground (on Android, you need to completely close the app using the task manager)
-4. Copy following files to the user data folder: user_gui.py spectre_algorithm.py spectre_types.py
+4. Copy following files to the app's data directory: user_gui.py spectre_algorithm.py spectre_types.py